IS3UniCologne/DSML_2023/02_Workshops/Getting_ready_for_the_first_workshop.md

 ```

 ### 3.2 In case you installed Miniconda
-If you have installed the Miniconda distribution, which comes without any pre-installed packages, run the following three commands consecutively:
+If you have installed the Miniconda distribution, which comes without any pre-installed packages, run the following commands consecutively:
 ```
 conda update -n base conda
 conda install jupyter